 Because almost all of our marketing was digital, we were able to monitor engagement on our website, social channels and email and make adjustments along the way.
 Evaluating which pieces of content were most popular gave us the direction we needed to refine our editorial and more.

-CI’s On the Road program transformed the organization into a media hub and revitalized its sponsorship program.
-In its first year:
+Children Incorporated’s On the Road program transformed the organization into a media hub and revitalized its brand and fundraising program.
+In its first year, the organization saw: